 Oxygen concentrators are designed to supply oxygen to individuals affected with chronic obstructive pulmonary disease (COPD) as well as chronic hypoxemia and pulmonary edema in higher concentrations.

-Oxygen Concentrators a blessing for those with low saturation
+Oxygen Concentrators are a Blessing for those with Low Saturation

-In COVID-19 patients, oxygen saturation of 92 or 93 is not regarded crucial; rather, it is merely a buffer that allows the patient to get at the hospital on time.
+In COVID-19 patients, oxygen saturation of 92 or 93 is not regarded as crucial; rather, it is merely a buffer that allows the patient to get to the hospital on time.
 In addition, it was imperative that oxygen be used wisely.

 Because COVID-19 hampers lung function, oxygen is critical in the treatment of individuals with severe COVID-19.
 One of the most common symptoms in people with severe COVID-19 is shortness of breath or trouble breathing.
 It also reduces the amount of oxygen delivered to different sections of the body.
 As a result, they require oxygen therapy, which is provided by medical oxygen.”